 - number of rows in the output image.
 If undefined, number rows in the output image will equal number rows in the input image.

-will be displayed.
+- if set, will just display, usage and default values.
 This will also occur if no input values are given.

 - texturefile =

 - is a texture file or a list of texture files, that are to be synthesised one after the other.